guycall/freelance-contract/README.md

 When the Developer receives final payment, copyright is automatically assigned as follows:

 The Customer will own all graphics and other visual elements created for the Project.
-The Developer will provided a copy of the repository, all source code and any additonal files required by the project.
+The Developer will provided a copy of the repository, all source code and any additional files required by the project.
 The Developer will grant full rights for the source code to the Customer.

 ####Payment Schedule